LUX-ZEPLIN Research

 LZ at SLAC National Accelerator Laboratory

-The LZ group at SLAC is carrying out a broad range of hardware development, detector and background modeling, and xenon purification for the project.
-The laboratory recently invested in a central test platform that is being used to test LZ prototype detectors and will serve as a tool for R&D on fundamental xenon properties that will inform LZ and a potential next generation
+The LZ group at SLAC plays an instrumental role in operating the experiment and analyzing the data collected to look for evidence of dark matter interactions.
+The group also carried out a broad range of hardware development, detector and background modeling, and xenon purification for the project.
+The laboratory has a test platform that was used to test LZ prototype detectors and serves as a tool for R&D for potential next generation

 xenon dark matter experiment.
-The SLAC LZ group is also responsible for purifying the liquid xenon that will be used in the detector, since radio-pure xenon is needed to ensure that the experiment can see the very faint signal of a dark matter particle behind the higher rate from natural radiation sources.
-With LZ science projected to start in 2020, students may participate in detector design, fabrication and deployment through to initial science operations and analysis.
+The SLAC LZ group was responsible for purifying the liquid xenon that will be used in the detector, since radio-pure xenon is needed to ensure that the experiment can see the very faint signal of a dark matter particle behind the higher rate from natural radiation sources.
+The LZ experiment started collecting data in late 2021 and will continue collecting data through 2027.
+Students may participate in data analysis and operations.

-SLAC also plays an important role in the LZ’s predecessor, the Large Underground Xenon (LUX) experiment.
+SLAC also played an important role in the LZ’s predecessor, the Large Underground Xenon (LUX) experiment.
+SLAC is also leading R&D efforts for future xenon dark matter experiments.